banyek/binlogstreamer/README.md

     mysql> show binary logs;

-gets the list of the binary logs which exists on the server It also takes a look to the local directory where the binlogs will be kept, and compares all the locally existing binlogs with the remotely available binlogs.
-The scrips compares the filename and the file size of the logs, and if they are not the same, it will rename the local file to <filename>_incomplete.
+gets the list of the binary logs which exists on the server.
+It also takes a look to the local directory where the binlogs will be kept, and compares all the locally existing binlogs with the remotely available binlogs.
+The script compares the filename and the file size of the logs, and if they are not the same, it will rename the local file to <filename>_incomplete.
 The script will invoke mysqlbinlog utility to stream the binlogs from the remote server from the first one which is not existing locally.